 Except for intangible assets with indefinite useful lives, PFRS requires that an impairment review be performed when certain impairment indications are present.
-The Bank's policy on estimating the impairment of non-financial assets is discussed in detail in Note 2.14.

 The Bank assesses impairment on these non-financial assets and considers the following important indicators:

 - significant changes in asset usage; - significant decline in assets' market value; - obsolescence or physical damage of an asset; - significant underperformance relative to expected historical or projected future operating results; - significant changes in the manner of usage of the acquired assets or the strategy for the Bank's overall business; and, - significant negative industry or economic trends.